Government Access Services are available at Greater Hume's Culcairn Office and Library Complex, Holbrook

 - RTA – Driver knowledge and hazard perception tests; driver qualification tests for cars, motorbikes and trucks.
 Bookings are by appointment ONLY.

 Also at the Culcairn Office only

-- Hume Riverina Community Legal Service – available for appointments when requested
+- Hume Riverina Community Legal Service –appointments to be made via provider

 - RTA – every fortnight for licensing and registration renewals and driving tests